 The multi-pet household consideration:

-[How to Introduce a Second Cat in a Small Apartment (Step-by-Step Guide)] — When socializing a scared cat in a multi-pet household, managing resource guarding between existing pets and the newcomer is essential.
+If another cat is involved, use a separate introduction plan before expecting social progress; start with our guide on how to introduce a second cat in a small apartment. — When socializing a scared cat in a multi-pet household, managing resource guarding between existing pets and the newcomer is essential.
 A new rescue navigating the challenges of decompression should not simultaneously be experiencing resource competition or intimidation from existing pets — this significantly impedes socialization progress and can create lasting inter-cat relationships that compromise both cats’ welfare.

 Decoding Fear Signals: Reading the Ears and Pupils